emanresusername/template-matching/README.md

 /path/to/where/you/saved-or-assembled/template-matching-<version> 9999
 ```

-It accepts json in the format
+It accepts a json body in the format

 ```json
 {